fourkitchens/dca2013/CONTRIBUTING.md

 This will "rewind" your commits since your last pull, add the upstream commits, then "fast-forward" your commits back on top of the upstream changes.
 It may cause conflicts, but since upstream changes were already in the repo it was going to happen anyway.

+:whale2: Cute icons in front of commit messages are encouraged but not required :smile:

 ## Jekyll server

 In Terminal, run the following command to get a server started: